phpdev-uk/version-control-git/workshop/notes.md

 the benefits as a sole developer.
 For example, the notes for this workshop are kept in version control, even though they were written by a single author.

+## History

+One of the largest open source projects in terms of the number of contributors and amount of code is the Linux kernel.
+Until early 2005, the kernel developers had used a proprietary piece of software called BitKeeper for version control.
+The owner of BitKeeper had allowed the kernel developers to use the software for free, instead of having to purchase commercial licences.

+In April 2005 BitKeeper withdrew the option of free licences, citing the efforts of some developers to reverse-engineer the metadata associated with changes made with BitKeeper.
+Linus Torvalds responded by developing a new version control system, Git, and within a couple of months it was being used to manage a release of the kernel.

+Although Git was written with the Linux kernel in mind, many other projects found that it met their needs and offered advantages over other popular version control systems such as CVS and Subversion.

 ## Why Git?

 There are several distributed version control systems available, including